-- Layer remaining cheddar cheese slices over top.
-Place under broiler for 5 to 10 minutes OR until cheese has melted and formed brown spots.
+- Layer remaining sliced cheese over top.
+Place under broiler for 5 to 10 minutes OR until cheese has melted and covered with brown spots.

-- After baking, the Homemade Macaroni and Cheese should be soupy.
-After cooling 10-12 minutes, it will thicken to a creamy cheese sauce.
+- After baking, Homemade Macaroni and Cheese may be slightly soupy.
+After cooling 10-12 minutes, it will thicken into a creamy cheese sauce.